EricRohlfs/blog/docs/2023-08-29-alternateConstructor.md

 But what if we don't care about initializing the customElement in HTML and only plan to initialize in JavaScript?

+Decision Tree:
+1. Do you need to use JavaScript to set data or attributes or other to create or modify the component?
+1A.
+Yes: Then this is a valid option.
+1B.
+No: Then your mileage may varry depending on what you are planning to do with your component.

 ## No constructor arguments parameters - nothing interesting here, just setting a baseline.
 ```
 export class HelloWorld extends HTMLElement {